How to Prepare For a Caravan Holiday: Top Tips From Haulage Experts

 Reading Time: 5 mins

-The classic caravan holiday is one of the most British past times, with nearly 65 million nights spent caravanning and camping in 2018.
-Of course, going abroad is great, but travelling around the UK can help you get to know some of the amazing beaches, landscapes and sights that are on your very doorstep and you could save money too.
+The classic caravan holiday remains one of the most British pastimes.
+There are an estimated 16.7 million camping and caravanning trips taken annually.
+These contribute £12.2 billion to the UK economy.
+Of course, going abroad is great, but travelling around the UK can help you get to know some of the amazing beaches, landscapes, and sights.
+These are on your very doorstep, and you could save money, too.

-So now you know what makes a caravan holiday so great, you’re probably wondering how you should prepare.
-In this blog, we explain all you need to know about planning the perfect trip, so you can get on with your holiday.
+So, now you know what makes a caravan holiday so great, you’re probably wondering how you should prepare.
+In this blog, we explain all you need to know about planning the perfect trip so that you can get on with your holiday.

 Choosing your location

 Caravan sites can be found all across the UK, close to some of the most beautiful places around the coast.
-From sandy beaches to luscious moors, caravanning in the UK will leave you spoilt for choice – you’d be surprised how many amazing locations there are in the UK.
+From sandy beaches to luscious moors, caravanning in the UK will leave you spoilt for choice.
+You’d be surprised by how many amazing locations there are in the UK.

 Wales

-Just across the bridge, Wales is studded with wonderful beaches and natural sights that make the perfect spot for surfing, walking and relaxing.
-There are so many locations to choose from including Pembrokeshire, with its award-winning beaches to the wonders of Conwy Castle, the sights are so beautiful that you may think you’re not in the UK at all!
+Just across the bridge, Wales is studded with wonderful beaches and natural sights.
+These make it the perfect spot for surfing, walking, and relaxing.
+There are so many locations to choose from.
+These include Pembrokeshire, with its award-winning beaches, and the wonders of Conwy Castle.
+The sights are so beautiful that you may think you’re not in the UK at all!

 Cornwall

-Cornwall is home to quaint harbour villages, towering cliffs and a number of family-friendly resorts – so something for everyone.
-Whether you’re looking for a weekend full of activities or a place where you can energise and soak up the scenery, Cornwall has an array of things to suit everyone.
-Why not set sail and take a trip on one of the many boat excursions in Cornwall or bring your bike for a family cycle around sandbanks and grassy paths?
+Cornwall is home to quaint harbour villages, towering cliffs, and a number of family-friendly resorts.
+There’s something for everyone.
+This is whether you’re looking for a weekend full of activities or a place where you can energise and soak up the scenery.
+Why not set sail and take a trip on one of the many boat excursions in Cornwall, or bring your bike for a family cycle around sandbanks and grassy paths?

 Devon

 The sandy beaches and fossil cliffs that encompass Devon are enough to make you want to stay.
-Set up your caravan and enjoy the views from your window whether you’re in Torquay, Dartmoor or Ilfracombe.
+Set up your caravan and enjoy the views from your window, whether you’re in Torquay, Dartmoor, or Ilfracombe.
 If you’re lucky enough to visit Devon when the sun’s out, you can experience the beautiful weather and amazing atmosphere of the place.
-Plus, if you need a little afternoon pick me up, Devon is full and delicious tea rooms for you to tuck into a traditional Devonshire cream tea.
-The English Riviera is admired all over the world, perfectly capturing some of the most quintessentially British things.
+Plus, if you need a little afternoon pick-me-up, Devon has full and delicious tea rooms for you to tuck into a traditional Devonshire cream tea.
+The English Riviera is admired all over the world.
+It perfectly captures some of the most quintessentially British things.

 Dorset

-Dorset is full of some of the most geographical wonders such as Durdle Door and the scenic Isle of Portland.
+Dorset is full of some of the most geographically wonderful places, such as Durdle Door and the scenic Isle of Portland.
 You may also recognise Dorset’s West Bay and the town of Bridport as the setting for ITV’s drama Broadchurch.
 A vibrant market town, there’s a lot to see and plenty to do in Bridport as well as the rest of Dorset.

 Before you leave for your caravan holiday